vikijel/joomla-extensions-packager/README.md

 #   Joomla!
 Extensions Packager&nbsp;&nbsp;&nbsp;&nbsp;[![Build Status](https://travis-ci.org/vikijel/joomla-extensions-packager.svg?branch=master)](https://travis-ci.org/vikijel/joomla-extensions-packager)
 PHP Library for generating All-In-One install packages (*.zip) with multiple extensions for Joomla!
-CMS
+CMS.

+-   Packs given extensions, languages, scriptfile etc. together with auto-generated install xml manifest into a ZIP archive ready for installation.
+-   Created packages are native extension installation packages of type 'package'.
+-   Created packages are compatible with Joomla!
+2.5 and newer.

+##  About
 -   Package: **vikijel/joomla-extensions-packager**
 -   Source: [GitHub](https://github.com/vikijel/joomla-extensions-packager), [Packagist](https://packagist.org/packages/vikijel/joomla-extensions-packager)
 -   Author: [Viktor Jelínek (VikiJel)](http://www.vikijel.cz), *<vikijel@gmail.com>*
 -   License: [The MIT License (MIT)](LICENSE.txt)
 -   Copyright: (c) 2016 Viktor Jelínek

+##  Requirements
+-   PHP 5.6 or newer *(Recommended is 7.0 or newer)*
+-   *For more info about PHP versions compatibility see [PHPUnit results at Travis](https://travis-ci.org/vikijel/joomla-extensions-packager)*

 ##  Installation via Composer
-Run this command in your project directory:
+Run this command inside your project directory *(Your project dir is later referred to as `repository`)*:
 ```
 composer require vikijel/joomla-extensions-packager
 ```

 *You need to have [Composer](https://getcomposer.org/) installed for above command to work*

-##  Including library
+##  Inclusion to project
 -   *If you are using Composer in your project, the `vendor/autoload.php` should be already required in your project*
 -   *`repository` = your project directory (where you ran `composer require`)*